Cuban intervention in Angola: Proxy war, UN resolutions and negotiations (late 1970s and 1980s)

-On 6 December 1983 Pretoria launched its twelfth incursion, Operation Askari, in pursuit of SWAPO which was also to inflict as much damage as possible on FAPLA's increasing military presence in southern Angola.
+On 6 December 1983, Pretoria launched its twelfth incursion, Operation Askari, in pursuit of SWAPO which also to inflict as much damage as possible on FAPLA's increasing military presence in southern Angola.
 In protest, France and shortly after Canada, left the UN Contact Group.
 On 20 December the UN Security Council passed yet another resolution (546) demanding withdrawal and reparations by South Africa.
 Unlike during Operation Protea this operation was met with strong resistance by the FAPLA-Cuban forces leading to the fiercest fighting since independence.
 A battle ensued after a SADF attack on a SWAPO camp near Cuvelei (northern Cunene) on 3 – 7 January 1984.
 Although SWAPO suffered a severe defeat in this campaign the South Africans were unable to unseat the FAPLA from bases at Cahama, Mulondo and Caiundo as it had planned.
 Under growing international pressure Pretoria stopped the operation and retreated south of the border on 15 January but kept the garrisons in Calueque, N'Giva and Xangongo.
 A cease fire between the MPLA and South Africa was signed on 31 January, the first treaty between Luanda and Pretoria.
-Peace negotiations were taken up again and in February 1984 Crocker met with the MPLA and South Africans in Lusaka, Zambia.
+Peace negotiations resumed and in February 1984 Crocker met with the MPLA and South Africans in Lusaka, Zambia.
 The resulting first 'Lusaka Accord' of 16 February 1984 detailed the disengagement of MPLA and South African forces in southern Angola.
 Already during this process the accord was doomed to fail because SWAPO was not involved in the talks and continued its operations.
 UNITA also stepped up its raids including mine-laying, truck bombs, hostage taking and attacking foreign civilians as far north as Sumbe.